 Williams said the group considered as the founders of the festival included Glenda and Nick Pender, Dianne Quigley, Gloria and Dick Smithers, and himself.
 The Penders were enlisted to handle the music portion of the festival, Quigley and Gloria Smithers were in charge of exhibitors, and Kathy Aerts, who joined the early brainstorming sessions, was named treasurer, a position she still holds.

 Williams also pointed out that much of the brainstorming at the group’s first get togethers over coffee at Wylie’s restaurant dealt with a name for the event.
-Several ideas were discussed, including one from Reggie Hughey, then the chef at Wylie’s and later the owner of Caruso’s, who said it should be called Frog on a Log.
+Several ideas were discussed, including one from Reggie Hughey, then the chef at Wylie’s and later the owner of Caruso’s and Dante's, who said it should be called Frog on a Log.
 Several versions incorporating the idea of the bears’ adventure in Dahlonega were suggested, and Bear on the Square became the choice for a name.

 The bears’ visit also led to the creation of a song called “Bear on the Square”, which was written by Glenda and Nick Pender and which is sung to the tune of “Rabbit in the Log”.
 This year, during the 14th annual festival, the song was performed at the event for the first time, being included in the Gold Rush band’s set and sung by Glenda Pender.